This post may contain affiliate links. See my disclosure for more info.

 What's A Carrot?

-Carrots are a root vegetable in the same plant family as celery, chervil (French parsley), dill, fennel, parsley, and parsnips.
+Carrots are root vegetables in the same plant family as celery, chervil (French parsley), dill, fennel, parsley, and parsnips.

 The most popular color of carrots is orange, but they're also yellow, white, purple, and red.
 These are the most common varieties you'll find at grocery stores: